Bright Ideas Fund

 The next round of the Community Business Bright Ideas Fund will open on 19 April 2017.
 Further details will be communicated on our website and via email (sign up to the My Community Network Digest emails here).

-There will be additional funding rounds in September 2017 and February 2018.
+There will be additional funding rounds in late 2017 (date TBC) and February 2018.

 What does the Fund offer?